julia-actions/julia-format/README.md

 # Github Action For JuliaFormatter.jl

 Github action which verifies [JuliaFormatter.jl](https://github.com/domluna/JuliaFormatter.jl) was on `.jl` files.
 See the help message in [format.jl](./format.jl) for detailed description of flags/arguments.

-## Usage
+## Example Usage

 `-v` toggles verbose output.